martinfleis/phd-thesis/source/13_Propositions.md

 The reproducibility and replicability of research is a critical asset which should be ever-present, especially in the data-driven studies like this one.
 Momepy is seen as a fundamental component of the significance of this work as it enables further research and minimises barriers to urban morphometrics.

-The software and its documentation are publicly available on GitHub and docs.momepy.org.
-Documentation is attached as an Annexe 2.
+The software and its documentation are publicly available on [momepy.org](https://docs.momepy.org).

 ## Case studies
 The following chapters will present the work done on the three case studies - Prague, CZ, Amsterdam, NL and Zurich, CH.